 The Common Problem

 What we’ve seen happen is this: Bob in HR is excited to have Microsoft Teams for internal Human Resources projects.
 As an early adopter, Bob creates an HR Team (in Teams) and gets to work populating his group and setting up channels.
 Meanwhile, Nancy in Benefits is equally thrilled and busily building her own HR Team.
-Now we have two Office 365 Groups created for HR and two SharePoint site collections.
+Now we have two Microsoft 365 Groups created for HR and two SharePoint site collections.

-This has been quite the conversation topic for Teams since we all realized that anyone with the ability to create a Team was also creating sites and Office 365 groups in the background.
+This has been quite the conversation topic for Teams since we all realized that anyone with the ability to create a Team was also creating sites and Microsoft 365 Groups in the background.
 Most of us already have naming conventions, policies and guidelines, also known as Governance (there, I said it) set up to help manage the creation of security groups.
 We don’t need Bob and Nancy using official department naming conventions for unofficial purposes.

 One reaction to this has been to restrict who can create teams.
 In doing so we’ve just removed core functionality from a great communication and productivity tool.
-Fear not; in December, a support article was written by Microsoft, outlining the new Office 365 Groups Naming Policy.
+Fear not; in December, a support article was written by Microsoft, outlining the new Microsoft 365 Groups Naming Policy.
 Note, this policy requires the Preview version Azure Active Directory Module for Windows PowerShell.

 Using PowerShell, administrators will be able to apply prefixes using short Fixed Strings or Attributes and set restrictions such as blocked words.
 Fixed strings could include keywords such as ‘Grp_Name’, ‘#Name’, ‘_Name’.
 Supported Azure AD attributes are [Department], [Company], [Office], [StateOrProvince], [CountryOrRegion], [Title], and [CountryCode].